ApertureC/Fortnite-Music-Changer/README.md

-# Fortnite-Music-Changer (ABANDONED SEE BELOW)
+# Fortnite-Music-Changer
 Allows you to play music based on where you are in the game - At the title screen, Main Menu and at victory

-# @FNBRleaks go fuck yourself, don't violate the license and shove "Developed by @FNBRLeaks" on it.
-I made it and you know it.
+# not abandoned yet (also not made by fnbrleaks)
 Summary : Project abandoned and I'm probably not doing an open source project again.

-# THIS PROJECT IS ABANDONED
+# THIS WILL BE ABANDONED SOON:
 1. FNBRLeaks claiming he made it (Didn't include license and shoved "Developed by @FNBRLeaks" on it, fuck you.)
 2. Epic games has added it back